 SCA Committee: Great Lakes Promotional Task Group

-This webinar will discuss how slag cement and other supplementary cementitious materials (SCMs) can help reduce the carbon impact of concrete products and show attendees how to use industry wide documents and tools.
+This webinar will discuss how slag cement and other supplementary cementitious materials (SCMs) can help reduce the carbon impact of concrete products.
+It will also show attendees how to use industry-wide documents and tools.
 Topics covered include: